-Our teacher and club "Caller" at Great Plain Squares, who leads us through all of our dancing development, is: Bob Butler.
-He has been with Great Plains for six years, but before that he was a caller with many years of experience teaching square dancing at all levels.
+Bob Butler is our teacher and club "Caller" at Great Plain Squares He leads us through all of our dancing development.
+Bob Butler has been with Great Plains for ten years, but before that he was a caller with many years of experience teaching square dancing at all levels.
 If you think he's good to dance to, you're not alone.
 He is extremely popular as a caller in New England!
 Ask him any question you have about square dancing.
 He loves to talk to all dancers.

 Some of our club members come to the class (the “Angels”) to help show the new dancers how to do all the new things they're discovering.
 They will partner with you and fill out your squares with the required number of dancers.

 Like many other square dancing clubs, Great Plain Squares also has a program of Round Dancing, which is a structured form of ballroom dancing directed by a "cuer" in the same way that square dances are coordinated by the caller.
-Our club cuers are: Phil Gatchell and Scott Cohen who divide their weeks with the club.
-Like Bob, they work for other clubs in the area and are up to date with with the latest of what those clubs are doing.
+Our club cuers are Phil Gatchell and Scott Cohen who divide their weeks with the club.
+Like Bob, they work for other clubs in the area and are up-to-date with the latest of what those clubs are doing.
 They will also be happy to tell you about round dancing.

 Soliciting Your Feedback

 It's quite certain you'll notice things we haven't thought of.
 And, there also may be solutions to problems you have that you don't realize we can solve so easily, so give us your feedback.
 We thrive on your opinions and conversation.